Knewton/Zoidberg/EXAMPLE.md

 How many fish are swimming in the pond now?

 ### Answer interpretation
-The answer is the unknown value of fish swimming in a pond at the end of the problem.
+The answer is the unknown value of fish swimming at the end of the problem.

 ## Data extraction

 ### Sentence 1
-swimming fish in a pond = 8
+swimming fish = 8

 ### Sentence 2
-swimming fish in a pond + 4
+swimming fish + 4

 ## Correct response
 12 fish